Gravitational Lensing in the Charged NUT-de Sitter Spacetime: GRAVITATIONAL LENSING

 where $\tilde{Q}(r)=Q(r)/r^2$.
 In particular it reduces to Synge's formula \cite{Synge1966} for the Schwarzschild metric when $\Lambda \rightarrow0$, $e\rightarrow 0$ and $n\rightarrow 0$.
-Although the charged NUT-de Sitter metric is only stationary and axisymmetric it is not surprising that the shadow is circular because of the metric's $SO(3,\mathbb{R})$ symmetry.
-Fig.~6 shows plots of the angular radius of the shadow $\Sigma_{\mathrm{ph}}$ as function of the gravitomagnetic charge $n$ for the NUT metric (top left), the charged NUT metric with $e=3m/4$ (top right), the NUT-de Sitter metric with $\Lambda=1/(200m^2)$ (bottom left) and the charged NUT-de Sitter metric with $\Lambda=1/(200m^2)$ and $e=3m/4$ (bottom right) for $r_{O}=4m$ (black solid), $r_{O}=6m$ (blue dashed), $r_{O}=8m$ (green dotted) and $r_{O}=10m$ (red dash-dotted).
+Although the charged NUT--de Sitter metric is only stationary and axisymmetric it is not surprising that the shadow is circular because of the metric's $SO(3,\mathbb{R})$ symmetry.
+Figure~6 shows plots of the angular radius of the shadow $\Sigma_{\mathrm{ph}}$ as function of the gravitomagnetic charge $n$ for the NUT metric (top left), the charged NUT metric with $e=3m/4$ (top right), the NUT--de Sitter metric with $\Lambda=1/(200m^2)$ (bottom left) and the charged NUT--de Sitter metric with $\Lambda=1/(200m^2)$ and $e=3m/4$ (bottom right) for $r_{O}=4m$ (black solid), $r_{O}=6m$ (blue dashed), $r_{O}=8m$ (green dotted) and $r_{O}=10m$ (red dashed-dotted).
 With increasing distance of the observer from the black hole $\Sigma_{\mathrm{ph}}$ decreases.
 In addition with increasing gravitomagnetic charge $n$ the photon sphere expands and the angular radius of the shadow increases.
 For $r_{\mathrm{ph}}\rightarrow r_{O}$ we have $\Sigma_{\mathrm{ph}}\rightarrow\pi/2$ and the shadow covers half of the observer's sky.
 For $r_{\mathrm{H},\mathrm{o}}<r_{O}<r_{\mathrm{ph}}$ (not shown) the complement of the shadow, usually also referred to as escape cone, shrinks while $r_{O}$ approaches the outer black hole horizon $r_{\mathrm{H},\mathrm{o}}$.
 When we turn on the electric charge $e$ (top right) the angular radius of the shadow shrinks slightly because in the presence of the electric charge $r_{\mathrm{ph}}$ is slightly smaller.
 As a consequence $\Sigma_{\mathrm{ph}}$ approaches $\pi/2$ for larger $n$.
 Something similar happens when we turn on the cosmological constant $\Lambda$.
-We can see in the bottom pannels that for $\Lambda>0$ the angular radius of the shadow $\Sigma_{\mathrm{ph}}$ also slightly decreases.
+We can see in the bottom panels that for $\Lambda>0$ the angular radius of the shadow $\Sigma_{\mathrm{ph}}$ also slightly decreases.
 With increasing $n$ the photon sphere expands and $r_{\mathrm{ph}}$ approaches $r_{O}$ slightly faster than for the NUT metric and the charge NUT metric.
 As a consequence $\Sigma_{\mathrm{ph}}$ approaches $\pi/2$ for slightly smaller gravitomagnetic charges $n$.
-However, unlike for the Schwarzschild-de Sitter and the Reissner-Nordstr\"{o}m-de Sitter metrics, for which the radius coordinate $r_{\mathrm{ph}}$ of the photon sphere is independent of the cosmological constant, we cannot only attribute these effects to Eq.~(\ref{eq:ShadowCNdS}) but also have to consider the effect of the cosmological constant on the radius coordinate of the photon sphere $r_{\mathrm{ph}}$ itself (as determined from Eq.~(\ref{eq:rph})).
-As discussed in Section~\ref{Sec:PotandPhotr} when we turn on the cosmological constant $\Lambda$ the photon sphere expands much faster for increasing $n$ compared to $\Lambda=0$ and this effect gets stronger the larger the gravitomagnetic charge $n$.
-This leads to the observed fact that $\Sigma_{ph}$ approaches $\pi/2$ already for smaller $n$.\\
+However, unlike for the Schwarzschild--de Sitter and the Reissner-Nordstr\"{o}m--de Sitter metrics, for which the radius coordinate $r_{\mathrm{ph}}$ of the photon sphere is independent of the cosmological constant, we cannot only attribute these effects to Eq.~(\ref{eq:ShadowCNdS}) but also have to consider the effect of the cosmological constant on the radius coordinate of the photon sphere $r_{\mathrm{ph}}$ itself [as determined from Eq.~(\ref{eq:rph})].
+As discussed in Sec.~\ref{Sec:PotandPhotr} when we turn on the cosmological constant $\Lambda$ the photon sphere expands much faster for increasing $n$ compared to $\Lambda=0$ and this effect gets stronger the larger the gravitomagnetic charge $n$.
+This leads to the observed fact that $\Sigma_{\mathrm{ph}}$ approaches $\pi/2$ already for smaller $n$.\\